glaciers-in-archives/snowman/README.md

 ##### Now

-Snowman exposes the [time.Now](https://golang.org/pkg/time/#Now) function in all templates it can be used as follows:
+Snowman exposes the [time.Now](https://golang.org/pkg/time/#Now) function in all templates.
+It can be used as follows:

 ```
 {{ now.Format "2006-01-02" }}